Former classmates say Adam Lanza was quiet and withdrawn

 A relative told investigators that Lanza had a form of autism, according to a law enforcement official, who spoke under condition of anonymity due to the sensitive nature of the investigation.

-But a national autism committee cautioned against speculating about any link between autism and violence.
+But a national autism committee cautioned against speculating about a link between autism and violence.

-A former classmate told CNN affiliate WCBS that Lanza "was just a kid" -- not a troublemaker, not anti-social, not suggesting in any way that he could erupt like this.
+A former classmate told CNN affiliate WCBS that Lanza “was just a kid” – not a troublemaker.

-"I don't know who would do anything like this," the classmate said, before walking away distraught.
-"This is unspeakable."
+“I don’t know who would do anything like this,” the ex-classmate said, before walking away distraught.
+“This is unspeakable.”

-"Our family is grieving along with all those who have been affected by this enormous tragedy," he said.
-"No words can truly express how heartbroken we are.
-We are in a state of disbelief and trying to find whatever answers we can."
+“Our family is grieving along with all those who have been affected by this enormous tragedy,” Peter Lanza said.
+“No words can truly express how heartbroken we are.
+We are in a state of disbelief and trying to find whatever answers we can.”

-CNN's Susan Candiotti and Mary Snow contributed from Newtown, Connecticut.
-CNN's Tim Lister, Terry Frieden, John King and Greg Botelho also contributed to this report.
+CNN’s Susan Candiotti, Mary Snow and Lisa Desjardins reported from Newtown, Connecticut.
+CNN’s Tim Lister, Terry Frieden, John King and Greg Botelho also contributed to this report.